 Students who are at risk of academic warning or suspension are encouraged to make an appointment with an advisor as soon as possible to discuss their situation.

-Students who are suspended are not permitted to enroll in courses for a period of no less than one year.
+Students who are suspended are not permitted to enroll in courses at UNLV for a minimum of one calendar year.
+They will become eligible for automatic reinstatement after a one year period.
 Students who were on university suspension and have since become eligible for reinstatement are required to contact the College of Sciences Advising Center to schedule an appointment with an advisor.
 Students will not be able to enroll in courses without consulting an advisor to remove their suspension hold.
+Students who choose not to enroll in courses after this time frame may become discontinued from UNLV and will be required to apply for readmission as a Returning Student through UNLV Admissions Office.

 Please review this page to learn about additional universal university policies and terms.